-The information model specifies the test procedure, the test conditions, the used equipment, the measurement set-up, and the test results.
-It can be used to describe the properties and results of a performance test at a level close to the raw measurement data.
-As such, the information elements enable the user to re-create the set-up, equipment settings, and measurement procedure.
+The information model specifies the test procedure, the test conditions, the equipment, the measurement set-up, and the test results.
+The model can be used to describe the properties and results of a performance test at a level close to the raw measurement data.
+The information elements also enable the user to re-create the set-up, equipment settings, and measurement procedure.
 The model captures key information on the large variety of possible test set-ups and measurement procedures, which is essential for the interpretation of the test results.
 A subset of the specification can be used to summarize the test, focusing on performance parameters that are estimated from the measurement results.